Lilla-Kavecsanszki/residenza127/README.md

 - **US703: Contact Support:** As a user, I can easily access clear contact information or support options to get help with any issues related to the website or property inquiries.
 - **US704: Leave Reviews and Feedback:** As a user, I can leave reviews or feedback about properties I have visited so that I can share my experiences and help others in their decision-making process.

+#### Epic 8: Construction Projects

+- **US801: View Construction Projects (Construction Page):**
+  - As a user, I can view upcoming construction projects, including their descriptions, images, and expected completion dates, so that I can stay informed about future developments.

+- **US802: Browse Construction Project Details:**
+  - As a user, I can browse detailed information about each upcoming project, including its location, type of development, and any associated multimedia (images, videos), so that I can better understand future real estate opportunities.

 [Back to top](https://github.com/Lilla-Kavecsanszki/residenza127#contents)